o2sh/onefetch/CONTRIBUTING.md

-### Getting started

-Follow the instructions for [installing onefetch from source](https://github.com/o2sh/onefetch/wiki/Installation#build-from-source).
+# Contributing to Onefetch

 > [!NOTE]
 >
 > Please be respectful and constructive in issues, pull requests, and reviews.
 Keep in mind that this project is maintained in contributors' free time.
+Thank you. :heart:

+### Getting started

+Follow the instructions for [installing onefetch from source](https://github.com/o2sh/onefetch/wiki/Installation#build-from-source).

 ### Adding support for a new language